Wintellect/MSLearn/Object-Oriented Programming in Python/includes/3-methods.md

 ## Override the __str__() method

 Python supplies a default `__str__()` method that works well with the rather primitive built-in object types.
 But for custom types, it rarely provides the results you want.
-The default method tells you about the object: the object's name and where the object is located in memory.
+The default method tells you the object's name and where the object is located in memory.
 It would be a lot more useful if it could tell you something specific about the object's content.

 You can replace the built-in `___str__()` method (or any other method, for that matter) by *overriding* it.
 You don't have to do anything  special to override a method in Python.
 You just provide a new version of the method in the class.